paulsinclair51/briteTest/docs/LiteTest_Glossary.md

 - `test`: See test expression.
-- `test artifact` or `testing artifact`: For LiteTest, a specific kind of artifact, i.e., file or output generated by a LiteTest executable (for example, a test report, stdout, and stderr).
+- `test artifact` or `testing artifact`: For LiteTest, a specific kind of artifact, i.e., file or output generated by a LiteTest executable (for example, a test report, `stdout`, and `stderr`).
 - `test case`: This term is not used in LiteTest.
 In other contexts, it may mean a single test or a set of tests; LiteTest uses test expression (or simply test) for an individual test and `test group` for a set of test expressions.
 - `test expression`: An expression that is an argument of an `LT_TEST` macro that can be cast to `int`; zero means fail, non‑zero means pass.
-A test expression and its underlying functions are user written.
+A test expression and its underlying functions are user=written.
 The LiteTest Test API is provided to help simplify writing a text expression and underlying functions.
 - `test group`: A grouping of `LT_TEST` macros and optionally `LT_GROUP` macros.
 - `test group function`: A function declared with a `LT_DECLARE_GROUP` macro